 What is a yeast infection?

-But there are other strains that can overgrow in the same way.
-These include Candida glabrata (C. glabrata), which is responsible for around 5% of cases, plus C. tropicalis, C. parapsilosis, and C. krusei, among others.
+A vaginal yeast infection, also known as vaginal candidiasis, is a type of fungal infection caused by an overgrowth of the yeast Candida in the vaginal microbiome.
+Most yeast infections are caused by a species of Candida called Candida albicans, but other strains can overgrow in the same way.
+These include Candida glabrata (C. glabrata), which accounts for around 5% of cases, as well as C. tropicalis, C. parapsilosis, and C. krusei, among others.

 What does a yeast infection look like?

-A yeast infection can look like:
+A vaginal yeast infection can look like:

-• Thick, vaginal discharge that is paste-like in consistency and looks like curdled milk or cottage cheese
+- Thick, vaginal discharge that is paste-like in consistency and looks like curdled milk or cottage cheese.

-• A red, scaly rash that can spread beyond the vulva and onto the buttocks
+- A red, scaly rash that can spread beyond the vulva and onto the buttocks.

-• A red, swollen vulva and vagina
+- A red, swollen vulva and vagina.

 What does a yeast infection look like with pictures?